Laymen Who Gave Their Lives – Part XVIII

 You may notice that a lifetime of heroic virtue is not necessary in light of the heroic deed of a death for charity.
 Rather, “ordinary” virtue during life is sufficient.
 (Martyrs, too, need not have exhibited a lifetime of heroic virtue.)

 One example of this great love described in Offer of Life is that of a religious-order priest, St. Maximilian Kolbe (1894-1941; canonized 1982), who volunteered to be killed by the Nazis in place of a father of children.

 Who are laypeople who are examples of such great acts of charity?
 It seems to me that one obvious group of individuals who have died for the sake of others are those military personnel who have voluntarily fallen on a hand grenade in order to save their comrades in arms.
 In the U.S., such persons often (always?) receive a Medal of Honor, the country’s highest award for valor in military service.
 How many of these have been Catholics who also have met the other criteria for beatification elucidated above?

 George Weigel has described one such Catholic, Petty Officer Second Class (SEAL) Michael Anthony Monsoor, who died in Ar Ramadi, Iraq, on September 29, 2006 (George Weigel, “Navy SEAL: Martyr of Charity?”
 Ethics & Public Policy Center, undated).
 Another Catholic is Navy SEAL Sgt.
 John A. Chapman (1965-2000).

 (Of course, similar heroes may be non-Catholic.
 This is not to suggest that non-Catholics could be canonized, but, again, only to stimulate our thinking.)

 The next installment in this series will consider those who have risked death for another.

-***Editor’s Note: For Part XVII in this series, click here
+***Editor’s Note: For Part XIX in this series, click here

 From The Narthex